tliggett/tj3DGrapher/README.md

 # tj3DGrapher

-3D Graphing Calculator for my presentation
+Welcome to my 3D Graphing Calculator!
+This will serve as my innovation presentation for the trimester.